sinusee/Intel-SIMD-Technologies/README.md

 # Intel-SIMD-Technologies
 we used this kernels for evaluation the technology
-All the implementations will be uploaded in this repository just after acceptance
+All the implementations will be uploaded in this repository after publishing it's paper